Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Differential W + c cross section and (W+ + cbar)/(W- + c) cross section ratio

 \section{Differential \texorpdfstring{$\Wc$}{W + c} cross section and \texorpdfstring{$(\PWpc)/(\PWmc)$}{(W+ + cbar)/(W- + c)} cross section ratio~}

 The $\Wc$ production cross section and $\Rcpm$ are measured differentially, as functions of $\abs{\etaell}$ and $\ptell$.
 The binning of the differential distributions is chosen such that each bin is sufficiently populated to perform the measurement.
 Event migration between neighbouring bins caused by detector resolution effects is evaluated with the simulated signal sample and is negligible.
 The total sample is divided into subsamples according to the value of $\abs{\etaell}$ or $\ptell$, and the cross section and cross section ratio are computed using Eq.~(\ref{eq:W_c_data}).
+There is no significant dependence of the fraction of remaining background events, $f_{\text{bkg}}$, after \OSSS on $\abs{\etaell}$, whereas it decreases by a factor of two along the studied $\pt$ range.

 The charm identification efficiency and its description in simulation vary with the $\pt$ of the jet containing the $\PQc$ quark.
 In $\Wc$ events, there is a correlation between the transverse momentum of the $\PQc$ jet and that of the lepton from the {\PW} boson decay.
 Thus, for the determination of the differential cross sections as a function of $\ptell$, we apply charm identification efficiency scale factors, dependent on jet $\pt$, to the simulated samples.
 These jet $\pt$-dependent scale factors are determined using the same procedure described in section~\ref{sec:Wsel_SV} by dividing the SL sample into subsamples depending on the jet $\pt$ and computing data-to-simulation scale factors for the efficiency of charm identification through the reconstruction of a secondary vertex for each of them.
 The value of the scale factors range from 0.9 to 1.0.